IBS-International-Business-School/group-research-project-report-smde/GROUP RESEARCH PROJECT REPORT.md

 ...

 ## Introduction
-this is test for the git change code
+and this is test for commit

 ## Methodology
 for this part i write 200 words and that is fine